meteroid-oss/meteroid/README.md

 Nothing here, yet 👀

-We are working on completing and opensourcing our first alpha iteration, early november 23.
+We are working on opensourcing our product, launch is planned for january 🚀